Khushiwadhe/happinesstaa/README.md

  information about various travel destinations in India and employs machine learning models to generate recommendations.
 The project is implemented using Python, Flask, and various machine learning libraries.
-The system is designed to be user-friendly, with a web-based interface that allows users to input their preferences and receive tailored travel recommendations..
+The system is designed to be user-friendly, with a web-based interface that allows users to input their preferences and receive tailored travel recommendations.